Assessing Failure Rate of Line Insulators

 Insulators

 Failure of a suspension or tension insulator is clearly something that any electric utility or insulator manufacturer wishes would never occur.
-However, it is unrealistic to expect that any network component will last forever without failing.
+However, it is unrealistic to expect that any network component can last forever without failing.
 It can therefore reasonably be assumed that some insulators will fail in service after a certain period of time.
 What both users and manufacturers hope is that this number be kept as small as possible, meaning that failure rate should be extremely low.
 Fortunately, most HV insulators available today have already reached such a level of reliability.
 But how low is this rate and is a particular failure rate meaningful taken only by itself?

 To answer these questions, it is first necessary to define what insulator failure is and to examine the consequences.
 This 2006 contribution to INMR by the late Dr. Claude de Tourreil, who passed away that same year, remains useful reading since it provides valuable insight into this topic.